The pen is uncapped. A cup ring is drying near the top edge. The page is still so white that even the date feels like a commitment.

 Use one accent

-One strip of tape, one label, or one color is enough.
+One strip of tape, one label, or one color can do the finishing work.
 The writing should still be the main event.

 Leave one blank area